Withcall: Early history

 The name Withcall is derived from its Roman name Vita cala, the area being occupied by Romans from AD 82–410.
 By 1066, following the Viking invasion, begun in 793, the village was known as Vio-Kior.

 The Vikings were ejected from the country following their defeat at the Battle of Stamford Bridge in 1066.
 By 1086 land in the Withcall area was owned by Bishop Odo of Bayeux, the maternal half-brother of William the Conqueror, who was for a period second in power after the King of England.

-William's Doomsday Book, of 1086, a grand survey of the country to assist in the levying of taxes, recorded 300 inhabitants in the village.
+William's Domesday Book, of 1086, a grand survey of the country to assist in the levying of taxes, recorded 300 inhabitants in the village.

 During the seventeenth century, a lot of the surrounding land was turned over to sheep grazing.
 Joan Thirsk, in her England Peasant Farming, of 1957, reports the Lord of Withcall 'was preparing in 1681 to change the Westfield from crop-growing to the keeping of sheep'.

 Withcall House dates from around 1830 though a number of extensions have been added subsequently while the Old Rectory in the village was designed by S. S. Teulon and dates from 1849.